gpii-ops/gpii-infra/aws/README.md

 ### Error acquiring the state lock

 Terraform uses [DynamoDB](https://aws.amazon.com/dynamodb/) for locking.
-An easy way to orphan a lock is to Ctrl-C out of Terraform in the middle of an operation.
+An easy way to orphan a lock is to `Ctrl+c` out of Terraform in the middle of an operation.
 The error looks like this:

 ```
 Error locking state: Error acquiring the state lock: ConditionalCheckFailedException: The conditional request failed